 Pollinating insects: a vital force to protect

-The causes of this decline are increasingly known and the most important factor is mostly neonicotinoids.
+The causes of this decline are increasingly known, and the most important factor is mostly neonicotinoids.
 It is the most used insecticide on the planet.
 Our bees poison themselves by pollinating the flowers in the spaces contaminated by this insecticide.

-img1At the New Brunswick Botanical Garden, several actions have been undertaken to learn more about the subject, to bring the issue to the attention of the community and to raise the awareness of NW Francophone School District (DSFNO) students so they can take part in the solution.
+At the New Brunswick Botanical Garden, several actions have been undertaken to learn more about the subject, to bring the issue to the attention of the community and to raise the awareness of NW Francophone School District (DSFNO) students, so they can take part in the solution.

 If you continue to explore the Garden, you will find a structure that illustrates the roles played by bees in the hive.
 In a hive, there are three types of individuals: the worker, the drone and the queen.
 In their life of about 30 to 45 days, each one deals with different tasks.
 In the illustration below, from left to right, here are the various roles: the cleaner, the caregiver, the architect, the queen, the forager, the ventilator, the hive keeper, the nectar handler.

-What can be done to ensure the survival of bees.
+What can be done to ensure the survival of bees?

 1. Plant flowers, shrubs and fruit trees.

-2. Keep the wild flowers, don’t cut them.
+2. Keep the wildflowers, don’t cut them.

 3. Discontinue the use of any chemical insecticide.